 You have to see it believe it.
 This natural beauty is something you have to experience in person, and it’s just a four-hour drive from Toronto.

 The Grotto at the Bruce Peninsula National Park is unlike any shoreline you’ll see in Ontario.
-The area, which is known for its clear blue water, has a sea cave that simply can’t be missed.
+The area, known for its clear blue water, has a sea cave that simply can’t be missed.

 Near the town of Tobermory, The Grotto is known as one of the top tourist attractions in the province.
 The Grotto is a natural wonder and memorable place to experience Ontario like you’ve never seen it.

 This summer, the Grotto parking has been reduced by 50% to support physical distancing.
+You’ll also need a parking reservation to visit.
+Parking is available in four-hour pre-booked slots.

-As well, please note, visitors will not be permitted to climb into the Grotto since physical distancing is not possible.
+Parks Canada also notes visitors will not be permitted to climb into the Grotto since physical distancing is not possible.
 You can still enjoy the view from above.

 So you’re ready to head for the road trip?
 Keep these points in mind while planning your trip this summer.